© The Authors Global Change Biology Bioenergy Published by John Wiley & Sons Ltd.

 GCB Bioenergy will consider the following manuscript types:

 Original Research Articles present the results of a completed research project and are up to 8000 words in length.
 Word limits apply to the main body of the text (Introduction, Materials and Methods, Results, Discussion, and Acknowledgements).
 Formatting is standard (see Formatting Instructions, below).
 These are peer reviewed.
 Decisions are made by the Editors.

 Technical Advances present exciting new research tools, methods, and techniques, including new modeling approaches, and should include a detailed description of the methodological design and discussion of how this technique improves the study of global change biology.
-GCB has a wide readership; accordingly the technical advance must be broadly applicable.
+GCB has a wide readership; accordingly the technical advance broadly applicable.
 Papers describing methods that apply to one species or system are unlikely to meet our criteria unless authors are able to show that their methods can be generalized.
-The abstract must be less than 150 words and the main body word limit is 4000 words (Introduction, Materials and Methods, Results & Discussion, and Acknowledgements).
+The main body word limit is 4000 words (Introduction, Materials and Methods, Results & Discussion, and Acknowledgements).
 Formatting is standard (see Formatting Instructions, below) except that Results and Discussion may be combined.
 These are peer reviewed.
 Decisions are made by the Editors.

 Comment and Review

 Research Reviews examine a defined specialist subject that is of topical interest.
-Reviews should begin with an introduction, followed by up to 10 headings following a logically developed plan, and end with a Conclusion, tables, figure legends and figures.
+Reviews should begin with an abstract and an introduction, followed by up to 10 headings following a logically developed plan, and end with a Conclusion, tables, figure captions and figures.
 Reviews should be no more than 8000 words (count includes Introduction, body, Conclusions and Acknowledgements).
 These are peer reviewed.
 Decisions are made by the Editors.

 Authors interested in submitting a Report should first send a one-paragraph proposal (300 words) to the Editorial Office.